SimonMarquis/Android-Version-Distribution/README.md

 > New Screen Densities for Wear Devices

 > **Note**
-> Last updated: August 4th, 2022
+> Last updated: January 6th, 2023

 <a id="api-24"></a>
 ##### [Nougat](https://developer.android.com/about/versions/nougat/android-7.0.html)